daeken/Shaderforth/Readme.md

 `+`, `-`, `*`, `/`, `**` (power operator), `and` (equivalent to `&&`), `or` (equivalent to `||`), `neg` (equivalent to unary `-`).

+Constant folding takes place automatically and no-op math (e.g. adding, subtracting, or multiplying by 0 or multiplying/dividing by 1) is removed.

 Built-ins
 ---------